Kharijites: Modern times

 In the modern era, many Muslim theologians and clerics have compared the beliefs and actions of modern Islamist extremists such as the Islamic State, al-Qaeda, the Muslim Brotherhood, and Tehrik-i-Taliban Pakistan to those of the Kharijites, labeling them as modern or neo-Kharijites.
 In particular, the groups are alleged to share the militant Kharijites' anarchist and radical approach, whereby self-described Muslims are declared unbelievers and therefore deemed worthy of death.
 However, Islamic State and al-Qaeda preachers reject being compared to the Kharijites, instead calling themselves the true Muslims and their opponents lax Muslims.
 The intended effect of these accusations is usually to deny the Islamists any widespread public support, given the very unpopular image of the Kharijites among the Muslims.
-The comparison is criticized by modern historians, who argue that the socio-political context and environment giving rise to the modern militants differs widely from that of the Kharijites to warrant any justifiable comparison between the two, and that such comparisons often result from a superficial understanding of the doctrines of either group.
+The comparison is criticized by modern historians, who argue that the socio-political context and environment giving rise to the modern militants differs too widely from that of the Kharijites to warrant any justifiable comparison between the two, and that such comparisons often result from a superficial understanding of the doctrines of either group.

 Although most modern Arab historians have been critical of the Kharijites, some have presented a more favorable view.
 The latter group argue that the Kharijites rebelled against economic injustice and had valid grievances.
-They compare the Kharijite ideals of ethnic and gender equality with the modern equivalents of these values and consider them representatives of proto-democratic thought in early Islam.
+They compare the Kharijite ideals of ethnic and gender equality with the modern equivalents of these values and consider them representatives of elective thought in early Islam.
 Modern Ibadi scholars have attempted to soften the image of the Kharijites, in order to reconcile their differences with rest of the Muslims.
 They assert that mainstream Muslim accounts of the Kharijite history are distorted and present the early Kharijites unfairly, as they were simply protesting against injustice.
 At the same time, Ibadis also protest against being labelled as a Kharijite sect.
 They associate the term with the Azariqa, Najdat, and the Sufriyya, whom they condemn; the Muhakkima, on the other hand, they hold in high regard.
 One modern Ibadi author claims that the Muhakkima did not rebel against Ali but only had a difference of opinion with him.
 It was not Ali who fought them at Nahrawan, but the Kufan nobleman al-Ash'ath ibn Qays.